-3. USE A PROFESSIONAL VIDEOTAPE CREW.
+3. USE A PROFESSIONAL VIDEO CREW.

 You or another chapter member could show up with a home video cam, but a professional knows how to use lighting and will (or should have) microphones for you and the subject.
 They will provide reminders to not move in your chairs.
 Most importantly, their camera will work.
-The investment in using pros is worthwhile.
-That is why ASHRAE provides funding at the Society level for pre-approved taping within, of course, budgetary limits.
-All editing of video will be done by ASHRAE staff.
+The investment in using professionals is worthwhile.
+That is why ASHRAE provides funding at the Society level for preapproved recording within, of course, budgetary limits.
+All editing of Society level videos will be done by ASHRAE staff.
 Two cameras should be used: one fixed on the subject and the other on the interviewer and the subject.
 (An experienced crew can also occasionally isolate on the interviewer alone.)
 Use separate microphones for the subject and the interviewer.
-Background should be uncluttered.
-A solid colored drape is ideal.
-A local university may be able to do the taping for you at reasonable cost.
+A local university may be able to do the recording for you at reasonable cost.
 Some large companies may have a studio and be willing to accommodate taping.